Property Division in Divorce

 Getting divorced can be a harrowing experience.
 Social stigmas aside, issues like dividing property might lead to charged confrontations that make the process much harder than it ought to be.
 Where assets like pensions and retirement funds are concerned, these affairs can become emotionally and mentally trying.

-The compassionate attorneys at Burns Law Group, PC, understand the sensitive nature of divorce.
+The compassionate attorneys at Burns Smith Law, PC, understand the sensitive nature of divorce.
 We understand that our clients are going through more than enough without having to endure legal wrangling, so we work to represent their rights properly.
 We’re honored to help families in Canton and the rest of Georgia start off fresh following a divorce.

 The Trouble With Retirement Funds And Divorces